sonisuman/Kotlin-Basics/5 Asynchronous/05-Asynchronous-Programming.md

 [Kotlin Documentation](Extract function refactoring)

-Note that the `suspend` keyword helps the compiler know this is a function called from inside a coroutine scope and there for can use the `delay()` function
+Note that the `suspend` keyword helps the compiler know this is a function called from inside a coroutine scope and therefore can use the `delay()` function

 ```kotlin
 package demo_5_10